 How do you deal with rainy weather?

 My biggest concern with buying an outdoor patio set like this was bad weather!
-I didn’t want my beautiful new wood furniture and nice ivory cushions to be ruined within a summer.
-So my advice?
-Do your research!
-I read a lot of reviews for a lot of different sets, and kept in mind the return policies on each website.
-The set I finally set on was one that weathers well according to a lot of other reviewers, and I don’t have a problem with the look of weathered wood furniture on a patio at all!
+However, after reading a lot of reviews for so many different furniture sets, and their return policies, the set I finally chose was one that weathers well according to a lot of other reviewers.
+As a matter of fact, I don’t think I would have any problem with the look of weathered wood furniture on my patio.
 As for the cushions, I chose to use two options:

-- Secondly, we also sprayed all our cushions with two coats of heavy duty outdoor water “shield” spray, which should protect the cushions from rain showers.
+- Secondly, we also sprayed all our cushions with two coats of heavy-duty outdoor water “shield” spray, which should protect the cushions from rain showers.
 It has not yet rained since we put the protectant on the cushions, but the reviews sound promising, so I will keep you posted!
 Also, if not the spray, you could check out a few outdoor cushion covers that might be able to protect your cushions from rain.

 Overall, I am in love with how this space came together!
 It’s light and airy with just the perfect amount of outdoor coffee table decor, which is important because you don’t want to be lugging a ton of stuff inside and outside when company is over!
 I love that the flowers can typically just live out on the porch all summer long, and when we have family or friends over, I can bring out a few other pieces to make it feel nice and cozy.